MennatAllahhxx/Fast-OFBC-Graduation-Project/README.md

 ## Contact

-For any inquiries or further information, please contact [your email].
+For any inquiries or further information, please contact hassan.t.ali1998@gmail.com